JonnieSparkles/noodlings/unruggable-nfts.md

-# Creating Permanent NFTs with Arweave + AR.IO
+# Creating Unruggable NFTs with Arweave + AR.IO
+*Permanent, durable, and verifiable digital assets for the permaweb*

 ## 1. Why Permanent NFTs Matter
 Most NFTs today store their media files on centralized servers or semi-permanent networks like IPFS.
 These solutions rely on someone continuing to “pin” or pay for storage.
 If that stops, the NFT may point to a file that no longer exists.
+Even if the data still exists somewhere, specific domain links can rot or become inaccessible if a URL shuts down, a project discontinues service, DNS records change, or due to regional restrictions.

-**A permanent NFT** solves this by ensuring:
+**An Unruggable NFT** solves this by ensuring:

 - **Permanent asset storage** – media and metadata live forever on **Arweave**, secured by its storage endowment.
 - **Permanent ownership** – blockchains like Ethereum, Polygon, or Solana record the transfer of ownership permanently.
-- **Permanent access** – the **AR.IO gateway network** and **Wayfinder protocol** ensure data can always be retrieved from multiple sources, independent of any single server.
+- **Permanent access** – the **AR.IO Network** and **Wayfinder protocol** ensure data can always be retrieved from multiple sources, independent of any single server.
 - **Verifiability** – anyone can independently confirm that the NFT’s data hasn’t changed by resolving it with `ar://` links through Wayfinder.

 ---